-I don’t think Goechala needs no introduction.
+I don’t think Goechala Trek needs an introduction.
 This is one of the few treks in India where you get so close to such big mountains.
 You can see the Kanchenjunga in all its glory!
 It’s a sight that you can’t take your eyes off!
 Not only that, you see Mt.Pandim right behind you at the Dzongri campsite.
 These views alone are worth the effort you put in to get it!

 Another thing that will strike you is the forest trail.
 This trek houses few of the oldest forests of the region – especially rhododendron forests.
 The moss laden forest floor sends out a wet aroma, leaving you intoxicated by the very essence of nature.

 But keep in mind that Goechala is a difficult trek.
 All the rewards that you receive from this trek come after months of hard work!

 Putting the Sandakphu trek at the end tells you that there’s no particular order in this list.
 Because this is one of our best autumn treks.
 With views of four of the tallest mountains in the world – Mt Everest, Mt Lhotse, Mt Makalu and Mt Kanchenjunga, this is one trek to keep a tab on if you’re going in autumn.

 Not only do you get crisp views, but you also trek through wonderful forests of the Singalila National Park.
 The colours in these rhododendron, bamboo and pine forests are stunning!